Print types

 What is a giclée print?

-Giclée printing is an art and photography printing technique that utilises archival pigment inks to replicate original photography and artwork on photographic and fine art paper, canvas, and even vinyl.
+Giclée printing is a refined technique used for reproducing art and photography, employing archival pigment inks to duplicate original works on photographic and fine art paper, canvas, and even vinyl.

-The term "giclée" is derived from the French word for "spray" which describes the method of ink application onto the paper.
-This process, when paired with a high-resolution digital image, yields a stunning reproduction with seamless gradients and tones.
-The pigment inks employed in giclée printing are archival or gallery-grade, ensuring that the prints maintain their vibrancy and resist fading for many years.
+The term "giclée," derived from the French word for "spray," aptly captures the ink application method utilized on the paper.
+When this process is combined with a high-resolution digital image, it produces remarkable reproductions showcasing seamless gradients and rich tones.
+The pigment inks used in giclée printing are of archival or gallery quality, ensuring that the prints retain their vibrancy and resist fading for many years to come.

-I personally produce each giclée print in my studio just outside Padstow.
-If you're interested in having a print made of your photography or artwork, please feel free to get in touch via the contact page.
+I personally produce each giclée print in my studio, located just outside Padstow.
+If you're interested in having a print made of your photography or artwork, please don't hesitate to reach out via the contact page.

 several pictures of waves are stacked on top of each other